orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

   *C++ compiler* and *C++ standard library*, and ensure that the userland is built for compatibility for C++ prebuilt LTS binaries.
 Currently, C++ 17 is the default for both GCC and Clang and is the default for most open source C++ projects in 2025.
+A LTS compiler should be used as the systemwide default to maximize performance and compatibility.
 * The rolling compilers have the up-to-date implementation of the edition of the C++ standard,  increased feature coverage for the edition of the standard, usually have the minimum required feature set to build most projects for that standard on this overlay.
 The minimum GCC/Clang version used per rolling standard in this overlay minimizes incomplete coverage to avoid missing support errors.
+The consequences of using the rolling compiler as the systemwide default default will lock out access for GPU acceleration which is orders of magnitude faster than CPU in certain use case scenarios.
 * Ebuild testing and development defaults on this overlay are currently set to GCC 13, GCC 15, Clang 18, Clang 19, Python 3.11.
 * CUDA 11.8 is not recommended because of version inconsistency between